The Library teaches information literacy in Bachelor and Master programmes.

 The Library teaches information literacy in most Bachelor programmes.
-For Master students, information literacy is offered as one of the modular skills courses YLI-65100 Information Literacy (formerly ECS-65100).
+For Master students, information literacy is offered as one of the modular skills courses YLI-65100 Finding and using literature for your MSc thesis.
 It is also part of the course YMC-61303 Scientific Skills Training.

 PhD students have their own training session.

 The Library also develops course materials on the subject.
 The

 e-learning modules used in the MSc and BSc study programmes can be used for self-study as well.

 * This definition comes from CILIP, UK